EricJDev90/SimpleSnakeJS/README.md

 # SimpleSnakeJS
-A simple Snake game implemented with JS, HTML, and CSS
+A simple Snake game implemented with JS, HTML, and CSS.
+It is heavily commented to help new coders learn how the game was built.

 # About this repo
 This is a simple project I worked on over the course of a few days.
 It's very basic right now but functions as a rudimentary game.
 You can copy this game and place it wherever you'd like.